-"Companies financing their fleet with cash often do not incorporate the opportunity cost of capital into their purchasing decision process, thus undersestimating the total cost of ownership."
+Companies financing their fleet with cash often do not incorporate the opportunity cost of capital into their purchasing decision process, thus underestimating the total cost of ownership.

-Stella, Singh, & Immordino, 2013 "Own or lease: are you making the right choice for your truck fleet?"
+Steela, Sing, & Immorrdino, 2013 "Own or lease: are you making the right choice for your truck fleet?"

-- 6. Risk and Liability: Many companies underestimate the enormous exposure that is part of running a fleet of trucks on busy highways and through city streets.
-While insurance can mitigate this risk, firms typically lack the buying power to purchase economical premiums, resulting in high fees and deductibles.
-Firms must also pay for legal fees when defending against legal actions or appeals.
-Fleets with high accident rates or safety infractions will experience another disadvantage: provincial inspection stations will require vehicles from fleets with unsafe records to stop more frequently for inspections.
-These stops extend transit times, increase variability, and reduce driver and equipment utilization. - 7.
-Equipment Procurement & Buying Power: When acquiring new equipment, private fleet operators must: - create specifications for the proper tractors, trailers, and specialty equipment needed (i.e. hauling weight capacity, power tail gates, trailermounted forklifts, etc.); - negotiate with equipment manufacturers, dealers and finance companies to acquire equipment; and, factor in the right amount of equipment to buy, as well as the right mix of properly specified tractors and trailers to meet seasonal needs, without having excess equipment during slower periods.
+7. Equipment Procurement & Buying Power: When acquiring new equipment, private fleet operators must:

+- create specifications for the proper tractors, trailers, and specialty equipment needed (i.e. hauling weight capacity, power tail gates, trailermounted forklifts, etc.); - negotiate with equipment manufacturers, dealers and finance companies to acquire equipment; and, - factor in the right amount of equipment to buy, as well as the right mix of properly spec'd tractors and trailers to meet seasonal needs, without having excess equipment during slower periods.

 The steps above require time, expertise, and management attention.
 In some cases, companies acquire the wrong equipment for specialized commodities (eg. too much or too little horsepower, oversized or undersized trailers, etc.), due to lack of experience.
-Smaller fleets also lack the buying power that larger fleet providers have for equipment, maintenance/ repairs, parts, and fuel spend.
+Smaller fleets also lack the buying power that larger fleet providers have for equipment, maintenance/repairs, parts, and fuel spend.

-- 8. Non-core Distraction for Management: Management attention may be diverted from important strategic matters while managing issues related to fleet management.
-Administrative staff and costs often expand to keep pace with requirements for driver recruiting and retention, safety training, hazardous materials processing and reporting, hours of service compliance, permits and licensing, provincial and federal ministry of transportation reporting, accident investigations, insurance, claims for for-hire services, payroll and benefits, and supervision. - 9.
-Lack of Visibility of 'Total Cost of Ownership': The challenge for private fleet operators when assessing the financial viability of their fleet is determining the "TCO" - Total Cost of Ownership.
-Many of the disadvantages of fleet ownership listed in items 1 - 8 above are difficult to quantify.
+8. Non-core Distraction for Management:

+Management attention may be diverted from important strategic matters while managing issues related to fleet management.
+Administrative staff and costs often expand to keep pace with requirements for driver recruiting and retention, safety training, hazardous materials processing and reporting, hours of service compliance, permits and licensing, provincial and federal ministry of transportation reporting, accident investigations, insurance, claims for for-hire services, payroll and benefits, and supervision.

+9. Lack of Visibility of 'Total Cost of Ownership' (TCO)

+The challenge for private fleet operators when assessing the financial viability of their fleet is determining the "TCO" - Total Cost of Ownership.

+Many of the disadvantages of fleet ownership listed in items I-8 above are difficult to quantify.
 Accounting systems frequently "bury" the indirect costs associated with private fleet management, and do not provide the visibility needed to effectively manage the total costs associated with a private fleet.

-"Trucking fleet managers have historically not considered detailed total cost of ownership benchmarks to measure fleet management and cost effectiveness and efficiency."
+Trucking fleet managers have historically not considered detailed total cost of ownership benchmarks to measure fleet management and cost effectiveness and efficiency.

-Stella, Singh, & Immordino, 2013 "Own or lease: are you making the right choice for your truck fleet?"
+Steela, Sing, & Immorrdino, 2013 "Own or lease: are you making the right choice for your truck fleet?"

-The Fleet Outsourcing Model: Advantages & Disadvantages
+The Fleet Outsourcing Model: Pros & Cons

-For most companies, the decision to acquire and operate a private fleet was made because management was evaluating the pros and cons of an insourced fleet versus using a for-hire common carrier (either an LTL or TL carrier).
+For most companies, the decision to acquire and operate a private fleet was made because management was evaluating the pros and cons of an insourced fleet versus using a forhire common carrier (either an LTL or TL carrier).